Prediction of the Hubbard U parameter from scanning tunneling microscopy images of moire systems using image recognition: Introduction

-During the last eight years, flat-band engineering has become a central theme in van der Waals heterostructures, as many two-dimensional crystals with low-energy excitations near high-symmetry points such as K, X, or M-point\cite{calugaru_moire_2025} can be tuned into correlated regimes by twisting, often summarized by the phrase ``moir\'e is more.''\cite{Peltonen18,Kennes18,Guinea18,Gonzalez19,Thomson18,Carr18} In TBG and related systems, strong Coulomb interactions drive cascade-like phase transitions at integer fillings, interaction-induced reconstruction of the band structure, and flavor (spin and valley) symmetry breaking, often accompanied by ferromagnetism at fractional band fillings.\cite{Codecido19,Chen19,Shen19,Lu19a,Yankowitz19,Moriyama19,Thomson18,Guinea18} At the same time, superconductivity appears extremely sensitive to screening and sample conditions, and both electron-phonon and purely electronic pairing mechanisms have been proposed.\cite{Liu18,You19,Zhang19,Gonzalez19,Gonzalez20,Cao20}
+During the last eight years, flat-band engineering has become a central theme in van der Waals heterostructures, as many two-dimensional crystals with low-energy excitations near high-symmetry points such as K, X, or M-point\cite{calugaru_moire_2025} can be tuned into correlated regimes by twisting, often summarized by the phrase ``moir\'e is more.''\cite{Peltonen18,Kennes18,Guinea18,Gonzalez19,Thomson18,Carr18} In TBG and related systems, strong Coulomb interactions drive cascade-like phase transitions at integer fillings, interaction-induced reconstruction of the band structure, and flavor (spin and valley) symmetry breaking, often accompanied by ferromagnetism at fractional band fillings.\cite{Codecido19,Chen19,Shen_2020,Lu19a,Yankowitz19,Moriyama19,Thomson18,Guinea18} At the same time, superconductivity appears extremely sensitive to screening and sample conditions, and both electron-phonon and purely electronic pairing mechanisms have been proposed.\cite{Liu18,You19,Zhang19,Gonzalez19,Gonzalez20,Cao20}

-Scanning tunneling microscopy (STM) and spectroscopy play a key role in disentangling these intertwined phases, as they provide direct, real-space access to the local density of states (LDOS) and correlated gaps in moir\'e systems at the atomic scale.\cite{Yankowitz19,Moriyama19,Codecido19,Shen19,Nuckolls23Nat,Kim23Nat} Recent STM experiments on magic-angle TBG have revealed Kekul\'e charge-density-wave order and shown that the STM signal, together with Chern-number information, can uniquely identify distinct correlated ground states.\cite{Nuckolls23Nat,Calugaru22PRL,Kwan23Arxiv} STM has thus proven to be an important technique to analyze moir\'e systems.\cite{Choi19,Xie2019,Mao2020,Choi21_band_flattening,Nuckolls2023,Lai2025} However, despite this wealth of spatially resolved data, quantitatively extracting microscopic interaction parameters, e.g., the effective on-site Hubbard repulsion $U$ directly from FT-LDOS images remains a major open challenge and might open new opportunities also in view of the possibility to engineer magnetic phases in moir\'e systems.
+Scanning tunneling microscopy (STM) and spectroscopy play a key role in disentangling these intertwined phases, as they provide direct, real-space access to the local density of states (LDOS) and correlated gaps in moiré systems at the atomic scale.\cite{Yankowitz19,Moriyama19,Codecido19,Shen_2020,Nuckolls23Nat,Kim23Nat} Recent STM experiments on magic-angle TBG have revealed Kekulé charge-density-wave order and shown that the STM signal, together with Chern-number information, can uniquely identify distinct correlated ground states.\cite{Nuckolls23Nat,Calugaru22PRL,Kwan_2024} STM has thus proven to be an important technique to analyze moiré systems.\cite{Choi19,Xie2019,Mao2020,Choi21_band_flattening,Nuckolls23Nat,Lai2025} However, despite this wealth of spatially resolved data, quantitatively extracting microscopic interaction parameters, e.g., the effective on-site Hubbard repulsion $U$ directly from FT-LDOS images, remains a major open challenge and might open new opportunities also in view of the possibility to engineer magnetic phases in moiré systems.